cftang9/PQD/README.md

 IndvsPQD(X,Y,graph=TRUE)
 ```

-## Part 2: To repeat the simulation results in Section 3 of the manuscript:
+## Part 2: To reproduce the simulation results in Section 3 of the manuscript:

 ### 2.1 Clayton, Frank, Gumbel, and Gaussian copulas:
 These are classic copulas.
 It can be shown that these copulas satisfy the PQD condition if the associated Kandell's tau or Pearson's rho is non-negative.